rafacanical/portfolio/content/blog/how-to-make-first-letter-uppercase-in-javascript.md

 capitalize({})       // ''
 ```

-In this function you can notice that I used `s[0]` instead of `s.charAt(0)` but use this only if you are not targeting older versions of IE.visual
+In this function you can notice that I used `s[0]` instead of `s.charAt(0)` but use this only if you are not targeting older versions of IE.